axelson/dep_viz/README.md

 - [x] Change the stroke width when hovering
 - [ ] Searching should filter the top stats also
   - And maybe show the search text as well
+- [x] Add mode selector
+- [x] Implement hover mode to see which files depend on the current file
+- [ ] when in hover mode ancestors render the compile line that causes the highlighted file to compile
+- [ ] Add the updated key
 - [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout

 Done: